Shell Eco-marathon: History

+During the 1980s, a Canadian version of the competition was called the 'Shell Fuelathon', with competitions in Oakville, Ontario Canada.

-The current record is 9750 km/L, set in 2005 by the PAC-Car II.
+The current record is 9750 km/L, set in 2011 by the Polytechnic University of Milan's prototype Apollo.
 The world record in Diesel efficiency was achieved by a team from the Universitat Politècnica de Valencia (Politechnical University of Valencia, Spain) in 2010 with 1396.8 kilometres per litre.
 In contrast, the most efficient production Diesel passenger cars achieve 60 mpgus, and some high-powered sports cars achieve as little as 8 mpgus.

 The current European Shell Eco-marathon record for a combustion engine entry was set in 2004 by the team from Lycée La Joliverie (France) at 3,410 km on the equivalent of a single litre of fuel.
 Prototype vehicles using fuel cells are capable of greater energy efficiency.
 In 2005, a hydrogen-powered vehicle built by Swiss team ETH Zurich achieved a projected 3,836 km on the equivalent of a single litre of fuel.
 This is equivalent to the distance between Paris and Moscow.
 In 2013, ethanol efficiency world record was set by Toulouse Ingenerie Multidisciplinarie with 3100 km of a single litre of ethanol.
 This is equivalent to the distance between Toulouse and Istanbul.

+In 2009, the entry from the Technical School at La Joliverie College, a car named "Microjoule," achieved 3,771 km per litre, or 0.02652 L/100 km.
+Microjoule also won the 2023 competition, but with a significantly lower efficiency of 2507.15 km/l.